-Projects must conform to planning, zoning and building requirements of applicable local jurisdiction and requirements and other applicable Miami-Dade County requirements, requirements of the Florida Building Code, the City of Homestead Development Services Department and zoning requirements, and Miami-Dade County requirements, the requirements imposed by this Solicitation, along with any negotiated lease agreement between the County and the Selected Proposer.
-It should be noted that required sustainable design elements will include at least the minimum of Leadership in Energy & Environmental Design (LEED) Silver certification for new construction, Florida Green Building Coalition (FGBC) or other comparable rating system for certifying and soaring the environmental stewardship of a project.
+Projects are subject to the County's Sustainable Buildings Program provisions in Chapter 9 of the Code of Miami-Dade County, Sections 9-71 through 9-75 together with Miami-Dade County Implementing Order IO 8-8, as managed by Miami-Dade County Office of Resilience within the Regulatory and Economic Resources Department.
+Projects must conform to planning, zoning, and building requirements of applicable local jurisdiction and requirements and other applicable Miami-Dade County requirements, requirements of the Florida Building Code, Miami-Dade County requirements, the requirements imposed by this Solicitation, along with any negotiated lease agreement between the County and the Selected Proposer.
+Required sustainable design elements will include at least the minimum of Leadership in Energy & Environmental Design (LEED) Silver certification for new construction or rehabilitation projects.
 Project shall be certified by a Professional who is LEED Certified or by a similar adequate and appropriate professional.
+Pursuant to Implementing Order 8-8, the requirement for applying the appropriate LEED Silver standard may be modified due to special circumstances of the Development.
+Such modification shall be for the express purpose of ensuring the use of the most appropriate or relevant rating standard, and shall not, in any way, exempt the requirement to apply green building practices to the maximum extent possible.
+This substitution process shall be administered by and through the County's Office of Resilience Sustainability Manager.